|obverse Chapter 6·||Turning Signs (Contents)||References||SourceNet|

 Chapter 6 also presents the Gospels of Thomas and John as polar opposites.
 This may seem strange, especially with specific reference to Thomas 13, of which DeConick says (based on some rather oblique references in the Acts of Thomas) that its ‘Christology is quite cogent with that expressed in the Gospel of John’ (2007a, 85).
 It is true that the two gospels share a reference to stoning as a reaction to a highly disturbing utterance of Jesus, and share the image referred to in John as the ‘water of life.’
 But how can we speak of ‘Christology’ in reference to a Gospel from which the word ‘Christ’ is entirely absent?

 DeConick's approach to Thomas and other texts of that time is a purely historical one: in other words it deliberately sets aside any pragmatic meaning the text may have for the present reader.
 The ancient text is taken strictly as evidence of what other people believed at some other time.
 What could be a turning sign is treated as a museum piece, its effect on the reader subordinated to a theoretical reconstruction of the ancient audience.
-The historical specialist, relieved of any responsibility to relate the text to primary experience, tends to cut its meaning to fit some Procrustean framework, asking only how to label this particular exhibit.
-We study the text to learn about it, or to fill in some details in our picture of a fossilized past – never considering that we might learn something from a scripture that could still be a turning sign.
+The historical specialist studies the text to learn about it, or to fill in some details in our picture of a fossilized past – never considering that we might learn something from a scripture that could still be a turning sign.

-DeConick's historical approach to the reading of scripture does not necessarily produce a more reasonable understanding than other approaches.
-DeConick's work may be essential reading for anyone deeply interested in the Gospel of Thomas or other texts from that era; but a sound reading of scripture must be grounded in both one's own primary experience and the historical facts about the culture which generated the text, as gleaned from the work of specialists in the field.
+DeConick's work may be essential reading for anyone deeply interested in the Gospel of Thomas or other texts from that era; but the reading of a turning sign ought to be grounded in both one's own primary experience and the historical facts about the culture which generated the text, as gleaned from the work of specialists in the field.

 Next rePatch: Outside In →